-- a.
-Significant direct and indirect positive and negative impacts with reference to the following: - i.
-Species affected: The biodiversity of the deep-sea has not been fully mapped and for each potential mining site, the company will complete biological surveys to list the species present at the mining site and at the vicinity of the mining site.
+b.
+Significant direct and indirect positive and negative impacts with reference to the following:

+- Species affected: The biodiversity of the deep-sea has not been fully mapped and for each potential mining site, the company will complete biological surveys to list the species present at the mining site and at the vicinity of the mining site.
 The results will be complied with its environmental baseline reports and integrated in the Environmental Impact Assessment (EIA).
 These environmental surveys will be performed as part of the company's exploration activities.
 EIA and subsequent EMMP are necessary elements for the submittal of Project Development Plans to the competent authority and thus necessary for obtaining mining authorisation from the authorities. - ii.
 Extent of areas impacted: Outside of the mining site itself, the company will assess the extent of disturbance due to noise and plumes.
 In addition, the company will assess the risk generated by operational contingency scenarios e.g., the leakage within the vertical transportation system which may release some sediments in the water column.
 This information will be presented within the company's EMMP as part of its Project Development Plan.

 - iii.
-Duration of impacts: As no deep-sea mining activities have been performed on an industrial scale, it is impossible for the company to assess the time necessary for the mining to partially/fully recover following the cessation of mining activity.
-The company will consider ways for rehabilitating the mining sites through e.g., supporting the recolonisation of the mining site by background biodiversity (re-implantation of deep-sea corals). - iv.
+Duration of impacts: As no deep-sea mining activities have been performed on an industrial scale, the company cannot assess the time to partial/full recovery following the cessation of mining activity.
+The company will consider ways for rehabilitating the mining sites through e.g., supporting the recolonisation of the mining site by background biodiversity (reimplantation of deep-sea corals). - iv.
 Reversibility or irreversibility of the impacts.
-Because the company does not intend to mine active vent-sites, the company's activities have not been assessed as posing a major threat to unique biodiversity as the one present around black smokers.
+Because the company does not intend to mine active vent sites, the company's activities have not been assessed as posing a major threat to unique biodiversity as the one present around black smokers.
 Nevertheless, the company needs to continue its research activities to ensure that its mining plans mitigate the threat to regular deep-sea biodiversity by e.g., threatening the interconnectivity of sensitive species.

 Disclosure 304-3 Habitats protected or restored: Part of the company EMMP is to present to licensing authorities that its activities either during exploration or production do not present significant harm to the present biodiversity.
 According to current scientific knowledge, and to protect the common heritage of mankind, provisions are expected within the local regulations to preserve some of the areas as sanctuary where no industrial activities are allowed.
-In addition to these sanctuary areas, it is possible that the company protects additional habitats within its license portfolio according to EIA and EMMP.
-Habitats restoration would be considered during mine closure activities by performing activities favourable for recolonisation of the mined area by background biodiversity.
+In addition to these sanctuary areas, the company may protect additional habitats within its license portfolio according to EIA and EMMP.
+Habitat restoration would be considered during mine closure activities by performing activities favourable for recolonisation of the mined area by background biodiversity.